-Book Review: Ask
+Book Review: Woke, Inc.

 Most people find a conversation engaging if they are engaged in it, but this is backwards.
 We should seek for the other person to be engaged, which is only done when they are talking.